Index For This Page

 This page was last updated on August 29, 2018.

-The Tintic Range Railway was completed to to Eureka in early December 1891, then to Silver City in mid May 1892.
+Rio Grande Western, through its Tintic Range Railway subsidiary, completed its tracks to Eureka in early December 1891, then to Silver City in mid May 1892.
 Then in early July through mid September 1892, there were news stories about a completed survey west from Silver City to the Deep Creek mining district.

 May 21, 1892